 The option of adoption appears in 5.23.
-Even if there are insufficient children and current difficulties with adoption, this option should not be undermined and used as a justification for surrogacy.
+Even if there are insufficient children and current difficulties with adoption, this option cannot be undermined and used as a justification for surrogacy.
 The Government could instead streamline and facilitate the adoption process in India.

 Some areas remain problematic.
 Despite the longing for a child, would a disabled surrogate child be accepted by the parents?
 This needs to be an essential part of the counseling; that legal parents have no claims on perfection.
 If the parents die or separate, guardians should be named and consented before birth, which then become legal guardians.
 The process would have failed if a surrogate child, for any reason, becomes a ward of the state.
 If the surrogate carries twins and the couple desire only one child, can the fetal reduction be enforced?
 Are there limits to autonomy of either the parents or the surrogate, and should these be defined?